vanderkorn/vulgar/README.md

 ## Running the app

 After you have installed all dependencies and modified your `config.json` file, you can now run the app.
 First, you must start up the back-end server in a separate terminal using the `gulp serve` command.
-This will fire up our Express app using `nodemon`, which will watch for file changes and restart our backend when necessary.
+This will use `Babel` to transpile our server code, bundle it, and recompile on any changes.
+This is all courtesy of `webpack`.
+In addition, `nodemon` is hooked into to restart the server whenever file changes are detected.
 Next use the `npm start` command in the original terminal which runs two `npm` scripts in parallel: `npm run server` to start `webpack-dev-server` for building our front-end in the computer's memory, enabling hot module reloading; `npm run watch` to watch all of the front-end files and build them upon changes.
 You can now fire up your favorite web browser and visit the running application at `localhost:8080`!

 ### server